berachain/docs/apps/core/content/learn/help/faqs.md

 Rewards are the main reason.

-With Proof of Liquidity, you can earn many different types of rewards.
-More rewards than you can earn on basically any other chain:
+With Proof of Liquidity, you can earn many different types of rewards:

-- `$BGT` Inflation
-- Block Captured Value
-  - DEX Fees
-  - $HONEY Fees
-  - Perps Fees
-- Gas Fees

-Learn more about all of these rewards in Protocol Rewards page.
+- A share of protocol-provided [incentives](/learn/pol/incentives), provided in exchange for `$BGT` emissions directed to those protocols' Reward Vaults
+- A share of Berachain core dApp fees, namely fees from Bend, BEX and Berps

 ## How do I get `$BGT`?